uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 <img src="public/images/vendor_page.png" alt="vendor page">

 ### Admin/Vendor Menu Page
 Vendors are able to manage their Recommended Items list on the menu page.
 They can edit existing items, add new ones, and remove old ones.
+Admins are able to manage the recommended items for all vendors.
 <img src="public/images/MenuItem-EditAddRemove.jpg">

 ## Developer Guide